Best microwaves in the UK – cook, reheat, defrost and more with these multi-tasking gadgets

 How to choose the best microwave

-Want to cook a whole chicken in there?
-You’ll need a decent capacity – anything over the 30-litre mark should take a family-sized bird.
-Smaller households will be better off with a model that takes up minimal space on the worktop, so exterior dimensions will be more important.
+Capacity: For bigger cooking jobs you need more capacity.
+Anything over the 30-litre mark can even cater to cooking a small chicken, so let that be your marker.
+Smaller households will be better off with something that takes up minimal space on the worktop, so exterior dimensions will be more important.

 Most microwaves have turntables to ensure even cooking.
 But some newer designs have taken their lead from commercial kitchens and ditched them completely.
 These flatbed models use the latest technology to distribute the microwaves evenly without the need to turn the food.
 This frees up lots of space inside for big dishes, such as casseroles, and makes them easier to clean.